 Locate IMC 0616, “Fuel Cycle Safety and Safeguards Inspection Reports.”
 Read the manual chapter to obtain a general understanding of the objectives of an inspection report; become familiar with the terminology, definitions, and the format of an inspection report; and have a general understanding of how inspection “findings” are addressed.

-Locate IMC 0330, “Guidance NRC Review of Licensee Draft Documents” and IMC 0620, “Inspection Documents and Records.”
+Locate IMC 0330, “Guidance for NRC Review of Licensee Draft Documents” and IMC 0620, “Inspection Documents and Records.”
 Scan the two manual chapters to obtain a general knowledge of the types of documents that will be encountered during an inspection and the NRC policy regarding how these documents should be handled.

 Meet with your supervisor or the person designated to be your resource for this activity and discuss the items listed in the Evaluation Criteria section.